 Upper Cervical Chiropractic & Applied Kinesiology

 He’s a graduate of both the University of Florida (1993) and Life Chiropractic University in Atlanta (1999).
-He has received post-graduate Advanced Certified Whiplash Biomechanics & Traumatology through the prestigious Spine Research Institute of San Diego, certification in Applied Kinesiology & Manual Muscle Testing through the International College of Applied Kinesiology, Board Certified in the Atlas Orthogonal Chiropractic and is on the Board of Directors for the International Chiropractic Associations Upper Cervical council.
+He has received post graduate certification in Applied Kinesiology & Manual Muscle Testing through the International College of Applied Kinesiology, Advanced Certified Whiplash Biomechanics & Traumatology through the prestigious Spine Research Institute of San Diego and The Webster Pregnancy Technique through the International Chiropractic Pediatric Association.
+He also has a special interest Upper Cervical Chiropractic is Board Certified in the Atlas Orthogonal Technique from Sherman College of Chiropractic and on the Board of Directors of the International Chiropractic Associations Council on Upper Cervical Care.

 Dr. Kohler takes a holistic and personalized approach to chiropractic care.
 He customizes his treatment plans to meet the needs of each patient, incorporating gentle spinal, cranial, and extremity adjustments, manual muscle testing, spinal traction, neuromuscular rehabilitation, functional evaluation, postural awareness and self-care exercises.
 He excels at helping people recover from automobile accidents and work-related injuries; eliminate headaches, neck pain, and back pain; recover from athletic injuries and enhance athletic performance.

 Dr. Kohler believes chiropractic care should extend beyond the office visit.
 For this reason, he takes the extra time to learn about his patients’ habits and lifestyles and offers creative strategies they can use at work and home, including stretches, core strengthening exercises, and relaxation techniques to get better faster and stay well longer!